 Wear shoes that you don’t mind getting dirty.
 It was fairly muddy when we went.

 This was the most anticipated stop of my entire Iceland trip.
 Which is why I had to wear my Game of Thrones sweatshirt.
 This volcanic cave lake is where Jon Snow and Ygritte had a very intimate moment Beyond the Wall.

 I had never been to a Game of Thrones filming location but I’m obsessed with the show.
 I still get excited looking back on this memory and knowing that I got to step foot somewhere that seemed so out of reach.
 Even if you haven’t seen the show, it’s magical.

-There are two entrances leading down into the cave.
+Two entrances lead down into the cave.
 Both require a short descent over large rocks, so wear the appropriate shoes.
-The water is too hot to bathe in, but you can still take in it’s beauty.
+The water is too hot to bathe in, but you can still take in its beauty.
 It’s warm and humid inside the cave, which is a nice change from the cool and crisp temperatures outside.

 Below is a picture of Julie getting into our rental SUV.
-I felt like she was having a very Dora the Explorer moment and I wanted to capture it.
+She was having a Dora the Explorer moment and I wanted to capture it.

 If you’ve noticed by now, there aren’t any people (besides us) in these photos.
 October is off-season, so it felt like we had this alien planet to ourselves.
 I highly recommend vacationing during the off-season for this reason.

 The Dark Fortress Nature Reserve, also called the Dimmuborgir Lava Formations, features mystical trails and walkways where the vegetation is thriving and green atop the hardened lava.